postcss/autoprefixer/README.md

 * You can also set browsers directly.

 Blackberry and stock Android browsers will not be used in `last n versions`.
-Add them by name if you need them:
+You can add them by name:

 ```js
 autoprefixer("last 1 version", "bb 10", "android 4").compile(css);